YanzhaoW/Neuland_sim/README.md

 Here the parameter containers would be stored in a file named `test.para.root`.

 6. Starting the run

     In the end, the simulation will be performed event by event after the following code is executed:
     ```cpp
     run->Run(eventNum);
     ```
     where `eventNum` defines how many events need to be simulated in a run.

+### Analysis macro file
+An analysis macro file is used to perform the analysis on the data, either obtained from the experiment or from the simulation.
+Some analyses can be done on the simulation data with the purpose of transforming raw simulated data points to the data points akin to experimental ones.
+Such analysis is called the *digitization*, which can be done with an analysis macro file.
+The file `digi1.C` is one example of performing a very simple digitization.
+The main components of the code are explained in the following parts:

+1. Instantiation of `FairRunAna`:

+    For every macro used for the data analysis, an instantiation of the derived class `FairRunAna` is needed:
+    ```cpp
+    FairRunAna run;
+    run.SetSource(new FairFileSource("test.simu.root"));
+    run.SetSink(new FairRootFileSink("test.digi.root"));
+    ```
+    The last two lines of the code specify the file from which simulated data will be read and the file to which the analyzed data will be written.

+2. Geometrical configuration:

+    Like in simulation macro file, the program needs to know the location where geometry and material files are stored, which can be done with:
+    ```cpp
+    const TString workDirectory = getenv("VMCWORKDIR");
+    gSystem->Setenv("GEOMPATH", workDirectory + "/geometry");
+    gSystem->Setenv("CONFIG_DIR", workDirectory + "/gconfig");
+    ```

+3. Input of parameter file:

+    In the end of simulation, multiple parameter containers are written to a parameter file.
+Therefore, before the starting of the data analysis, that parameter file `test.para.root` need to be input with:
+    ```cpp
+    auto io = new FairParRootFileIo();
+    io->open("test.para.root");
+    auto runtimeDb = run.GetRuntimeDb();
+    runtimeDb->setFirstInput(io);
+    ```

+4. Adding tasks:

+    Different data analysis are indicated in different tasks.
+Those tasks are user-defined classes derived from `FairTask` and need to overload a function called `Exec()` to perform specific data manipulation. `R3BNeulandDigitizer` is one of such classes which transforms the simulated data from NeuLAND to digitized data.
+It can be implemented as:
+    ```cpp
+    run.AddTask(new R3BNeulandDigitizer());
+    ```
+5. Initiation and starting of the analysis:
+    ```cpp
+    run.Init();
+    run.Run(0,0);
+    ```
+    The two parameters for `Run()` specify the start and end number of events that need to be analyzed.
+If both two numbers are zero, all events will be analyzed.

+Once the file `digi1.C` is executed, a new root file `test.digi.root` will be created.
+This root file contains a root tree called "NeulandHit" and multiple other histograms defined in `R3BNeulandDigitizer.cxx`.
+For more information, please check its [source file](https://github.com/R3BRootGroup/R3BRoot/blob/master/neuland/digitizing/R3BNeulandDigitizer.cxx) and [R3B/neuland](https://github.com/R3BRootGroup/R3BRoot/tree/master/neuland#digitizing).

 ## More information